 When my obsession with Sephora began during my freshman year of high school, my go-to brands--Stila, Urban Decay and Hard Candy--all had one thing in common: great graphic design.
 Stila had a very modern, girly yet simple vibe as evidenced by their typewriter-like font and no-fuss recycled paper box packaging.
 Urban Decay was edgy, young and fun with glittery shadows, clever shadow names and loud purple packaging.
 And Hard Candy appealed to the girly girls who were a bit too sweet for their own good.
 These were the people I wanted to be at varying times in high school.

-The older I got, and the more I understood my own personality haha, the more I learned to focus on product performance than on product appearance.
-One of the "quieter" looking must-haves on the market, with its simple black packaging and raved-about pigmentation, is the Lorac Pro Palette which I purchased during Sephora Chic Week.
+The older I got, and the more I understood my own personality, the more I learned to focus on product performance than on product appearance.
+One of the simpler looking must-haves on the market, with its understated black packaging and raved-about pigmentation, is the Lorac Pro Palette ($42) which I purchased during Sephora Chic Week.

 From the Lorac website:

 "Go PRO with the LORAC PRO Palette!
 Created by celebrity makeup artist Carol Shaw, this PRO artistry palette is packed with 8 Shimmer and 8 Matte Eye Shadows all in the shades you need to create the hottest looks straight from the Red Carpet.
 LORAC's velvety-smooth shadows are infused with soothing botanicals and are ultra pigmented to perform wet or dry so you can shade, shadow, line and define your eyes, just like a PRO.
 PRO Palette contains 16 Eye Shadows and a Mini Behind the Scenes Eye Primer for stay-true color that lasts, a PRO-must have!"